 Nicole Piunno is a composer who views music as a vehicle for seeing and experiencing the realities of life.
 Her music often reflects the paradoxes in life and how these seemingly opposites are connected as they often weave together.
 Her harmonic language and use of counterpoint mirrors the complexity of our world by acknowledging lightness and darkness, past and present, beauty and brokenness, confinement and freedom, spiritual and physical, life and death.

 Nicole holds a Doctor of Musical Arts degree in composition and a Master of Music degree in theory pedagogy at Michigan State University.
 Her composition teachers were Ricardo Lorenz and Charles Ruggiero.
 She earned a Master of Music degree in composition at Central Michigan University, studying with David Gillingham.
 She has also worked with Jason Bahr, David Ludwig, and Tony Zilincik.
 Nicole earned a Bachelor of Music degree in Music Education from Ohio Wesleyan University, where her emphasis was on trumpet.
 She has performed with the Central Ohio Symphony Orchestra and appeared as a soloist with the Ohio Wesleyan University Chamber Orchestra.
-Nicole has been a Teaching Assistant at the New York Summer Music Festival where she had works performed by the NYSMF Contemporary Music Ensemble.
-Her music has recently been performed by the Principal Brass Quintet of the New York Philharmonic and the Michigan State University Symphony Band.
-Her music has also been performed at the Orvieto Musica TrumpetFest in Orvieto, Italy, the OWU/NOW Festival of New Music, the Women in Music-Columbus concert, the SCI Student National Conference at Capital University, and the 2015 International Trumpet Guild Conference.
+Her music has recently been performed by the Principal Brass Quintet of the New York Philharmonic, Athena Brass Band, University of Akron Faculty Brass Quintet, and the Michigan State University Symphony Band.
+Her music has also been performed at the Orvieto Musica TrumpetFest in Orvieto, Italy, the OWU/NOW Festival of New Music, the Women in Music-Columbus concert, the SCI Student National Conference at Capital University, and the International Trumpet Guild Conference.

 Nicole suffered an injury to her orbicularis oris during her fourth year at Ohio Wesleyan.
 After completing a semester at the University of Michigan where she was pursuing an MM in trumpet performance, she left to have embouchure surgery.
 She receives calls from brass players around the country seeking advice on injury and the process of rehabilitation.
 She has overcome this surgery and rehabilitation process and now enjoys playing, teaching, and sharing her experience with others.